University Policies

 Use of Computing and Communications Technology

-The Policy on Use of Computing and Communications Technology (EM 97-018 and EM 07-001) set forth users' rights and responsibilities and are designed to address related access, use, and privacy issues in a way that meets the University's legal responsibilities, assures the maintenance of the campus network systems, and treats the campus community with respect.
-The policies include all systems/resources for both local departmental and central University-wide facilities and apply only to institutional data and equipment.
-This policy assumes as a condition of using the exercise of common sense, common courtesy, and respect for the rights and property of the University and other users.
-Computing Use and Netiquette provides a list of important topics regarding University policies.
+The Policy on Use of Computing and Communications Technology (EM 97-018 and EM 07-001) set forth users' rights and responsibilities and are designed to address related access, use, and privacy issues in a way that meets the university's legal responsibilities, assures the maintenance of the campus network systems, and treats the campus community with respect.
+The policies include all systems/resources for both local departmental and central university-wide facilities and apply only to institutional data and equipment.
+This policy assumes as a condition of using the exercise of common sense, common courtesy, and respect for the rights and property of the university and other users.
+Computing Use and Netiquette provides a list of important topics regarding university policies.

 Computer-Related Crimes and Policy

-Recent legislation (Section 502 of the Penal Code) provides that students who commit certain computer-related acts, if done knowingly and without permission, are subject to arrest and University discipline.
+Recent legislation (Section 502 of the Penal Code) provides that students who commit certain computer-related acts, if done knowingly and without permission, are subject to arrest and university discipline.

 These acts include the following:

-• Accessing or assisting in accessing or causing to be accessed, adding, altering, damaging, deleting, destroying, or otherwise using any data, computer, computer system, computer network, computer services, computer software, or computer programs to either:
+- Accessing or assisting in accessing or causing to be accessed, adding, altering, damaging, deleting, destroying, or otherwise using any data, computer, computer system, computer network, computer services, computer software, or computer programs to either:

-• Devise or execute any scheme or artifice to defraud, deceive, or extort or
+- Devise or execute any scheme or artifice to defraud, deceive, or extort or

-• To wrongfully control or obtain money, property, or data.
+- To wrongfully control or obtain money, property, or data.

-• Unlawful acts also include taking or copying any data or supporting documentation; disrupting or denying computer services to an authorized user; or introducing any computer contaminant into a computer system or network.
+- Unlawful acts also include taking or copying any data or supporting documentation; disrupting or denying computer services to an authorized user; or introducing any computer contaminant into a computer system or network.

-For more information on this issue, consult Student Conduct, Rights, and Responsibilities, SSC 190, 530-898-6897.
+For more information on this issue, consult Student Rights and Responsibilities, SSC 180, 530-898-6897.

 Campus Facilities Use